 source to the detector, in Probability vs Energy

 plots.
 Fig.2 (Lower Fig) CP Phase Variations, in

 Probability vs Energy plots.

 Fig. 3 Shows BNL, FNAL and 3 possible DUSEL

 Fig. 4 Shows Super-Kamiokande

-meters wide), filled with water and photomultiplier tubes (PMTs) on its walls.
+detector, filled with wate photomultiplier tubes (PMTs) on its walls.